Frequently Asked Questions (FAQ)

 - Public transit is also available from Sechelt to Gibsons and Langdale, and runs approx. every hour from Sechelt.
 Cost $2 pp.

-- Possibly, if you run fast enough!
-The first shuttle from the finish leaves at 11:30am (first come, first served) and goes to Langdale in time for the 12:20 ferry.
-The race day schedule is geared towards getting you on the 2:30pm ferry after enjoying food, prizes, awards, plus a shower back in Gibsons.
+- Only if you do the first leg of a relay and have transportation back to Langdale, because the previous sailing is at 10:40am.
+The first shuttle from the finish leaves at 11:30am (first come, first served) and goes to Langdale in time for the 1:05 ferry.
+The race day schedule is geared towards getting you on the 1:05pm or 3:15pm ferry after enjoying food, prizes, awards, plus a shower back in Gibsons.
 Please plan your day accordingly.

 - Can my non-running spouse/friend/companion travel on the buses you are providing?